DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-27-experiment-2-iterating-what-we-show-to-itt-providers-when-they-search-for-school-placements.md

 In this second part of the experiment, we again addressed problem statement 2, [problems with mentor availability](/school-placements/defining-our-problem-statements/#2.-problems-with-mentor-availability):

-> Providers need high-quality mentors for their Initial Teacher Training (ITT) trainees.
+> Providers need high-quality mentors for Initial Teacher Training (ITT) trainees.
 >
 > They need help finding mentors within their networks, limiting how many trainees they can recruit.
 >
 > **How might we** support providers to find enough mentors to maximise trainee capacity?

+This is the second iteration in our approach to ‘Finding a school placement’.

 ## Experiment goals